ethereum/glados/SETUP_GUIDE.md

 All commands are issued on `machine-a` unless otherwise stated.

 Start trin (see [docs](https://ethereum.github.io/trin/developers/quick_setup.html))

 ```command
 ~/trin$ RUST_LOG=debug cargo run -p trin -- --web3-transport http
 ```

-Start `glados-audit`, which takes monitoring data from the glados database, checks if `trin` has it, then records the outcome in the glados database.
+Start `glados-audit`, which selects the content to audit, checks if `trin` can get it, then records the outcome in the glados database.

 ```command
 ~/glados$ RUST_LOG=debug cargo run -p glados-audit -- \
     --portal-client http://127.0.0.1:8545 \